 This program is the first step on the path to a high school equivalent diploma.
 The content develops basic literacy skills in all areas of knowledge.
-All students are required to take the Test of Adult Basic Education (TABE).
-If a student scores below 9.0 in Reading, Math, or Language, he/she is enrolled in Adult Basic Education.
+All students are required to take the CASAS (Comprehensive Adult Student Assessment System) Test.
+If a student scores below 9.0 grade level in Reading or Math, he/she is enrolled in Adult Basic Education.
 The content includes, but is not limited to, Reading, Language Arts, and Mathematics.

 Adult Basic Education is a non-credit course designed to develop literacy skills necessary to be a successful worker, citizen, and family member.
-Adult Basic Education prepares students to enroll in GED® preparation courses.
+Adult Basic Education prepares students to enroll in GED[®] preparation courses.